 Students who have experienced a sexual assault, sexual harassment or stalking need to contact the University's Title IX Administrators via email at TitleIX@uat.edu, by mail, by phone, or in person.
-The University's Title IX administrators are UAT's Dean of Students and Academic Operations, Brandi Beals (bbeals@uat.edu and Organizational Development Generalist, Lindsay Haun (lhaun@uat.edu).
+The University's Title IX administrators are UAT's Dean of Students and Academic Operations, Brandi Beals (bbeals@uat.edu) and UAT's Employee Relations Manager, Renee Price (rprice@uat.edu).
 The Title IX Coordinators will connect students to resources such as academic support, counseling, disability services and mental health services.